General Information:

 Collaborations:

 Collaborations are critical in modern science.
 Given their importance, care must be taken to ensure the relationship is productive/beneficial for both parties.
 Importantly, trust/reputation is not to be put at risk.
 If we tell a collaborator we will do something, we have to do it very well, quickly, and the data must be rock solid reproducible.
 Please coordinate any communications that provide data, agree to do something, discuss capabilities, or ask for something from the collaborator through me.
 Please CC me on all other communication with collaborating laboratories.
+Your work on a collaboration absolutely must be notebooked as the work is done (no exceptions).

 Travel:

 Travel to meetings and conferences is not a given.
 These are occasions to reward hard work and increase the visibility/reputation of the lab.
 We must put our best foot forward.
-Data included in abstracts for meetings should be unpublished, important, and mature enough that we expect to submit for publication before or near the time of the actual meeting (often registration is 6 month prior to the meeting).
+Data included in abstracts for meetings should be unpublished, important, and mature enough that we expect to submit for publication before or near the time of the actual meeting (often registration is 6 months prior to the meeting).
 Talk to me first.
 Presentations (oral and poster) will be rehearsed in lab meeting the week before departure.

 Work Hours:

-Please refrain from facebook/twitter/internet shopping/instagram/whatever else you darn kids are up to these days… if you find that you’re not able to resist, limit this to lunch time etc. on your phone (not a lab computer).
+No facebook/twitter/internet shopping/instagram/whatever else you darn kids are up to these days… if you find that you’re not able to resist, limit this to lunch time etc. on your phone (not a lab computer).

-Delayed arrivals/early departures related to child care pickups/drop offs (or elder care) are understood and a part of my life also and we need to figure out how to still be productive.
+Delayed arrivals/early departures related to childcare pickups/drop offs (or elder care) are understood and a part of my life also and we need to figure out how to still be productive.

 Staff:

 Please work the hours dictated in your offer letter.
-There is some flexibility in when those hours are worked but please ensure that your schedule is consistent with having significant enough overlap with the PI, graduate students, postdocs such that communication of ordering and other tasks is convenient (i.e. don’t work night shift).
+There is some flexibility in when those hours are worked but please ensure that your schedule is consistent with having significant enough overlap with the PI, graduate students, postdocs such that communication of ordering and other tasks is convenient (i.e. don’t work exclusively night shift).
 Overtime is acceptable so long as it is warranted and should be approved by me (verbally is fine) prior to submission of the timesheet.
 Standard sick/vacation time guidance from OSUCOM/HR applies.
 Please familiarize yourself with these policies.
 You are integral to the success of our lab and the careers of the trainees that join our lab.
 I am as committed to seeing you succeed and grow as with official “trainees.”
 Please keep me informed of your personal and career goals so I can help you get to where you want to be.

 Undergraduates: